-In addition to the Campaign Management Plan, the Applicant will develop a scalable strategic outreach and public relations plan and timeline (Communications Plan) that drives a local, regional, and statewide coordinated outreach effort.
+In addition to the Campaign Management Plan, the Subrecipient will develop a scalable strategic outreach and public relations plan and timeline (Communications Plan) that drives a local, regional, and statewide coordinated outreach effort.

-The outreach and education plan will outline how the Applicant will creatively utilize paid and earned media, strategic partnerships, and creative tactics to communicate the importance of being prepared for, responding to and recovering from an emergency or disaster.
-The Applicant is encouraged to think creatively and utilize technology, such as mobile devices and social media, to recommend innovative ways to communicate to vulnerable communities effectively and quickly.
+The outreach and education plan will outline how the Subrecipient will creatively utilize paid and earned media, strategic partnerships, and creative tactics to communicate the importance of being prepared for, responding to, and recovering from an emergency or disaster.

+The Subrecipient is encouraged to think creatively and utilize technology, such as mobile devices and social media, to recommend innovative ways to communicate to vulnerable communities effectively and quickly.

-The Applicant shall collaborate efforts with Cal OES to ensure the following:
+The Subrecipient shall collaborate efforts with Cal OES to ensure the following:

-- a.
-Identify key messages. - b.
-Identify and develop best messaging tactics through consumer and focus group test messaging. - c.
-Messaging and tactics outlined in the strategy are current, responsive, and effective. - d.
-Curate content to ensure messaging and tactics appropriately and effectively target local and statewide vulnerable populations. - e.
-Identify and use KPI's and other outreach tracking methods as necessary to ensure messaging is effectively reaching intended audiences and adjust as necessary. - f.
-Regional efforts are being complemented. - g.
-Efforts and resources are not duplicated.
+• Identify key messages.

+- Identify and develop best messaging tactics through consumer and focus group test messaging. - Messaging and tactics outlined in the strategy are current, responsive, and effective. - Messaging and tactics appropriately and effectively target local and statewide vulnerable populations. - Key data points and other outreach tracking methods are used to ensure messaging is effectively reaching intended audiences and adjust as necessary. - Regional efforts are being complemented. - Efforts and resources are not duplicated.

 The Communications Plan shall also include innovative tactics and tools that can be used to identify, report, track, and rapidly respond to misinformation campaigns, which target vulnerable communities and discourage disaster readiness.
-The Applicant will seek additional insight and feedback from local vulnerable communities on the needs, barriers, and solutions to increase the communities' access and understanding of preparedness, response and recovery resources, including but not limited to:
+The Subrecipient will seek additional insight and feedback from local communities on the needs, barriers, and solutions to increase the communities' access and understanding of preparedness, response, and recovery resources, including but not limited to: